 As you can see, we have also opened a long trade on the Euro.
 You are able to trade a large range of forex, stocks, commodities and cryptocurrencies.
 Plus500 does not give any advice, they are purely a trading platform.
 They make it easy for you to trade on your own investment opinions

-If you are interested in learning to trade Bitcoin or one of many other instruments including foreign exchange, stocks and commodities, then it's worth having a look at plus500.
-They have a demo version so you can practice without risking real money
+If you are interested in learning to trade Bitcoin or one of many other instruments including foreign exchange, stocks and commodities, then it's worth having a look at the plus500 free demo account.
+This way you can practice without risking real money

 Is Plus500 a Scam

-Plus500 is a publicly listed company traded on both the London Stock Exchange, and the Stuttgart Stock Exchange.
+Plus500 is a publicly listed company traded on the AIM section of the London Stock Exchange, and the Stuttgart Stock Exchange.
 This means that they are legally required to provide fully audited financials.
 This gives us the impression that Plus500 is a trustworthy company

 You Can Manage Your Losses With Plus500